-22. ENVIRONMENTAL INFORMATION
+25. ENVIRONMENTAL INFORMATION

-The Group develops sustainable environmental management in its office buildings and logistics warehouse, aimed at minimizing the possible impact on the environment derived from its activity, and maximizing the well-being of its occupants.
+The Company develops sustainable environmental management in its headquarters, its office buildings and logistics warehouse, aimed at minimizing the possible impact on the environment derived from its activity, and maximizing the well-being of its occupants.

 This approach has been confirmed during 2022 by organizations of recognized international prestige such as EPRA and GRESB, which have awarded gold in the sustainability category and 86% score (4 stars) respectively.